 - Oct 16, 2019

-Taiwan Semiconductor is set to announce plans to build an advanced chip factory in Arizona as U.S. concerns grow about dependence on Asia for the technology.
+Taiwan Semiconductor Manufacturing, the world’s largest contract manufacturer of silicon chips, said it would spend $12 billion to build a chip factory in Arizona, as U.S. concerns grow about dependence on Asia for the technology.

 Sorry about that, just posted the article without really thinking much at the time.